bbc/alephant-renderer/README.md

 ### Paths

 There are two template paths in Alephant, the template path and the partials path.
 By default in HTML renderers, the template path is `../templates/` from your model, and the partials path is `../../lib/templates` from your model.
-You can change either of these pathing strategies by overridding the default renderer_engine instantiation.
+You can change either of these pathing strategies by overriding the default renderer_engine instantiation.

 ```ruby
 def renderer_engine